 5 Most Common HIPAA Privacy Violations

-The HIPAA Privacy Rule was put in place to provide rights to access and amend our protected health information, appropriate disclosures and help reduce fraud, waste and abuse.
+The HIPAA Privacy Rule was put in place to provide rights to access and amend our protected health information (PHI), appropriate disclosures and help reduce fraud, waste and abuse.
 If your facility and its network aren’t HIPAA compliant, the costs may be significantly higher than taking action.
-HIPAA compliance violations erode the trust between a healthcare provider and patients, and can result in hefty fines (up to millions of dollars) or even criminal charges (as stated in the HITECH Act Criminal Penalties, failure to report a breach of > 500 individuals to HHS could result in jail time).
+HIPAA compliance violations erode the trust between a healthcare provider and patients.
+They can result in hefty fines (up to millions of dollars) or even criminal charges (as stated in the HITECH Act Criminal Penalties, failure to report a breach of greater than 500 individuals to HHS could result in jail time).

 That’s one risk you just can’t afford to take.